 with maxrec=1

 Add a new line after BIRTH_DT_TM to add a new field (don't forget your comma!) and type "p."
-As soon as you type the period you should see a window pop-up telling you the table fields haven't been loaded.
+As soon as you type the period you should see a window pop-up telling you the table fields have not been loaded.
 Click Yes.

 Two things should have happened.
 The first is that you should see a scroll bar with a list of fields.
 You can navigate through this list by using either your mouse or the Up/Down arrow keys on your keyboard.
 Double clicking on a field name or pressing Enter while it is selected will add it to your query.